 Patients are often recommended for IVF based on a number of factors, including:

-Once any issues have been identified and addressed, the specialist will recommend an appropriate treatment plan and a cycle can be scheduled.
+- Once any issues have been identified and addressed, we will recommend an appropriate treatment plan and a cycle can be scheduled.

 IVF cycles are closely monitored and consist of several key steps.
 Learn about each of the steps in the IVF process below.

-The patient will undergo daily injections of various medications over 8-12 days to stimulate multiple eggs in the ovaries.
-Once the egg(s) reach the proper size, the patient receives a final injection of hCG (human chorionic gonadotropin) to spur final maturation of the eggs.
+You will undergo daily injections of various ovarian stimulation medications over 8-12 days to stimulate multiple eggs in your ovaries.
+Once the egg(s) reach the proper size, you receive a final injection of hCG (human chorionic gonadotropin) or Leuprolide Acetate (Lupron) to spur the final maturation of the eggs.

-Thirty-six hours after the hCG injection, the eggs are removed from the ovaries.
-Egg retrieval is a thirty minute procedure performed in a doctor’s office during which anesthesia is administered to ensure patient comfort.
-Guided by an ultrasound probe, the doctor directs a needle into the follicles of the ovary to retrieve the eggs.
+Thirty-six hours after the trigger injection, the eggs are removed from the ovaries.
+Egg retrieval is a five to ten-minute procedure performed at RMA, during which anesthesia is administered to ensure your comfort.
+Guided by an ultrasound probe, your doctor will direct a needle into the follicles of the ovary to retrieve your eggs.

 Most women are able to return home an hour or so after the procedure.
-Following retrieval, the patient begins injections or vaginal delivery of progesterone to prepare the uterus for implantation.
+Following retrieval, you will begin injections or vaginal delivery of progesterone to prepare the uterus for implantation.

 After the embryo has grown (the blastocyst stage of development) and the woman’s uterus is ready to receive the embryo, the embryo is transferred back to the uterus to implant and hopefully become a healthy pregnancy and delivery.
 While the embryo waits for the uterus to be ready – and while geneticists perform genetic testing on the embryo – the embryo is frozen awaiting transfer.
-This is called frozen embryo transfer, and at RMA, is the standard of care for all IVF patients.
+This is called Frozen Embryo Transfer (FET), and at RMA, is the standard of care for all IVF patients.

 FET has been shown to increase implantation rates and improve obstetrical outcomes.
 FET is also considered a healthier implantation process in that it allows for a better connection between the placenta and the mother.
 In addition, frozen cycles, versus fresh transfer cycles, show higher birth weight deliveries and lower risk of prematurity.
 FET also allows for optimal timing and a more natural transfer experience since the embryo can be cryopreserved or “frozen” until the patient’s hormone levels return to a more natural, receptive state, usually on their next cycle.

-A comparison of clinic success rates may not be meaningful because patient medical characteristics, treatment approaches, and entrance criteria for ART may vary from clinic to clinic.
+A comparison of clinic success rates may not be meaningful because patient medical characteristics, treatment approaches, and entrance criteria for ART (Assisted Reproductive Technology) may vary from clinic to clinic.